qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 npm start
 ```

-The expected output is that 100 rows of airport data fetched from MySQL and an additional 100 rows of data
+The expected output is 100 rows of airport data fetched from MySQL, and an additional 100 rows of data
-fetched from PostgreSQL are printed to the console.
+fetched from PostgreSQL.
+The data is printed to the console.

-## What is happening?
+## What is happening

 Once the containers are running and you trigger the reload, the program creates and opens an app called `reloadapp.qvf`
 on the Qlik Associative Engine.
-Then it creates two connections of the type we defined earlier to load data from both
+Then, it creates two connections of the type you defined earlier
-the mySQL and PostgreSQL databases.
+to load data from both the mySQL and PostgreSQL databases.

-In the PostgreSQL case, the connection is done in a way similar to:
+Take a look at the postgreSQL connection.
+It is created like this:

 ```js
 const connectionSettings = {